Police: Woman Calls 911 In Villa Park To Report Person With Gun, Gets Shot And Killed By Officers After Coming At Them With Pellet Gun

 VILLA PARK, Ill.
 (CBS) — A woman called police in Villa Park to report someone walking around with a gun, and was then shot and killed by officers when she herself came up to them with a pellet gun, police said Monday.

-At 2:06 a.m., police were called to the 200 block of East Kenilworth Avenue in Villa Park by a woman who said she saw someone walking around with a gun.READ MORE: Metra Union-Pacific Northwest Service Halted Near Gladstone Park After Person Is Hit By Train
+At 2:06 a.m., police were called to the 200 block of East Kenilworth Avenue in Villa Park by a woman who said she saw someone walking around with a gun.READ MORE: City Council Committee Backs Zoning Change For Thompson Center To Assist State's Efforts To Sell Building

-Villa Park police officers found a woman coming directly toward them armed with a handgun, and told her to drop it several times, authorities said.
-The woman did not drop the gun, and an officer shot her four times, authorities said.
+Villa Park police officers found Haven Bailey, 25, of Villa Park, coming directly toward them armed with a handgun, and told her to drop it several times, authorities said.
+Bailey, who family said identified as man, did not drop the gun, and an officer shot her four times, authorities said.

-Officers immediately began life-saving measures, but the woman – Haven A. Bailey, 25, of Villa Park – was pronounced dead soon afterward at Advocate Good Samaritan Hospital in Downers Grove, police said.READ MORE: Foster Kids Footing The Bill For Their Own Services, But Some Say They Should Not Have To
+Officers immediately began life-saving measures, but Bailey was pronounced dead soon afterward at Advocate Good Samaritan Hospital in Downers Grove, police said.READ MORE: Stimulus Check Latest: Is A Fourth Relief Payment Coming?

-Police found that the gun she had been holding was actually a pellet gun, but it had been made to look like a Sig Sauer 1911 pistol, police said.
+Police found that the gun Bailey had been holding was actually a pellet gun, but it had been made to look like a Sig Sauer 1911 pistol, police said.

-Police also concluded that Bailey was also the one who made the call about someone with a gun in the street.MORE NEWS: Proposed Legislation Would Prohibit Illinois Schools From Setting Rules On Hairstyles
+Police also concluded that Bailey was also the one who made the call about someone with a gun in the street.MORE NEWS: App Lets You Rent A Swimming Pool, Just In Time For The Sweltering Summer Months

 The investigation was ongoing Monday afternoon.